truebucha/md/goals.md

 * using conversational approach (Oct 4)
 * no porn after 8 PM (Oct 4)
 * spend 100-200 zl on new projects, tools or learning (dec 1)
-* evaluation as difficult only after closer look
+* evaluate every thing as easy until you will try it and have actual data (1 dec)

 # M T W T F S S
 # A B A B A C C